Report on the coordination and cooperation of integrated child protection systems

 Date: 18th August 2015

-Category: Protection from abuse or neglect, Basic Health and Welfare
+Category: Protection from abuse or neglect, Disability, Basic Health and Welfare

 The 9th European Forum on the Rights of the Child took place in June 2015 and aimed to foster the exchange of good practices, to facilitate connections at inter-sectoral and inter-agency level (both nationally and transnationally), and to promote more effective cooperation and coordination in integrated child protection systems.
 A report of the Forum is now available.